 These events are fun to plan because you can get as creative as you want!
 Here are some of our favorite event ideas:

-- "Bark in the Park" Festival: You can have this as an annual or a seasonal gathering, hosting animal-themed events like a dog fashion contest and a show featuring dogs doing cool tricks.
+- “Bark in the Park” Festival: You can have this as an annual or a seasonal gathering, hosting animal-themed events like a dog fashion contest and trick demonstrations.
 You can invite local vendors and food trucks for more fun.

 - Themed Golf Tournament: Have a charity golf tournament that benefits local animal shelters.
-To entice people to participate, you can offer themed signage, player apparel swag, and adorable merch like a puppy plushie wearing a golf player uniform.
+To entice people to participate, you can offer themed signage, player apparel swag, and adorable merch.

 - Dog Agility Leagues: This is the type of event that high-energy breeds like Border Collies, Australian Shepherds, and Labrador Retrievers will love.
-In a way, this is similar to a human sports league, except that it will be dogs competing to see who finishes an obstacle course the fastest.
+This idea is similar to a recreational sports league, except with dogs competing to see who finishes an obstacle course the fastest.

 Educational Programs

-We also recommend planning educational programs on animal welfare in your local park.
+Educational programs on animal welfare can support both prospective and current pet owners in your community.
 For example, there might be a lot of people in your community who are interested in adopting a pet, but they don’t know anything about taking care of animals.
 Or, there may be pet parents who still feel overwhelmed.
-They could use some help, too.

 Here are a few programs you can host: